Boracay is becoming increasingly more well known globally, with awards after awards bestowed upon it by travellers voting online, each year.

 Crafted by one of the world's master golf designers, Graham Marsh, together with Landscan of Australia as landscape architects, and Living waters of USA for the design of its water and rock features, Boracay's Fairways and Bluewater 18 hole golf course is sure to stun you with its sea views and natural splendor.
 Great to take a look at even if you don't play!

-Visit, luxuriate and feel the difference at Tirta Spa by enjoying the unique heavenly ambiance and the highest quality services of a truly luxurious spa.
-"A treatment at Tirta Spa will certainly be one of the most memorable experiences that you will take home with you from your complete holiday on Boracay island!"
+Visit, luxuriate and feel the difference; enjoy the heavenly ambiance and the highest quality services of a truly luxurious spa.
+"A treatment at Spa Helios will certainly be one of the most memorable experiences that you will take home with you from your holiday on Boracay island!"

 If you like the idea of thousands of bats of all sizes and species flying over your head and all around you, then you should not miss the Boracay Bat caves.
 These caves are located on the north-eastern coast of Yapak, and are reached only after traversing deep jungle paths.
 Brave tourists, spelunkers, and the focused photographers and naturalists can hire young children from the nearby villages as local guides and head for bat stench-filled caves in the evenings when the bats are awake and flying their nocturnal flight over the heads of visitors.
 The bat species include small cave bats and flying foxes or giant fruit bats with a wingspan up to 4 feet.
 This last one is certainly not for the faint-hearted and can get quite scary.

 An eerie atmosphere awaits you in this Dead Forest, which is located right next to the fishponds on the south side of the island.
 These clumps of bare trees are silhouetted against the dark night and create strange and scary pictures, encouraged by your active imagination.
 Sometimes this ambience does make your hair stand on end, the spell probably only broken by the mosquitoes around.